cloudmesh/classes/docs/source/lesson/doc/bibtex.rst

 Key
 ^^^

-Field can be removed as the entry has an author field entry.
-If there was no author field, we could use key to specify the ordering based on a defined attribute.
+In this case the key field can be removed as the entry has an author field entry.
+If there was no author field, we could use key to specify the alphabetical ordering based on the specified key.
 Note that a key is not the label.
-IN fact in our original entry the key field was wrongly used and the student did not understand that the key is used for sorting, but not for referencing to this entry.
-To reference this entry one must be using the label that is defined in the line with the @Misc
+In fact in our original entry the key field was wrongly used and the student did not understand that the key is used for sorting.

 Howpublished